 The unrestricted net position represents all other net resources available to the University for general and educational obligations.
 Under U.S. generally accepted accounting principles, net position that is not subject to externally imposed restrictions governing their use must be classified as unrestricted for financial reporting purposes.
 Although unrestricted net position is not subject to externally imposed restrictions per accounting definitions, the predominant portions of the unrestricted net position are designated by statute for specific programs or projects related to certain revenue sources.
-The University, an agency of the State of California, consider statutory restrictions as internally imposed restrictions rather than externally imposed restrictions.
+The University, an agency of the State of California, considers statutory restrictions as internally imposed restrictions rather than externally imposed restrictions.

-These designated resources are derived from fee collections and other activities that are designated for very specific purposes and are not to be repurposed and spent for other activities.
+These resources are derived from fee collections and other activities that are designated for very specific purposes and are not to be repurposed and spent for other activities.
 For example, students pay fees, including housing, parking, and campus activities fees, all of which are to be used for specific designated purposes as described in the State of California Education Code.
 The University also has certain designated resources that represent amounts pledged to support the SRB program.
-The undesignated resources are mainly from the operating fund.

-At June 30, 2018, unrestricted net position reflects a deficit of \$17.80 billion due primarily to the implementation of GASB Statement No. 68 (pension) during 2015, and the implementation of GASB Statement No. 75 (OPEB) in the current year.
-Unrestricted net position decreased \$14.13 billion in 2018, primarily due to the impact of implementing GASB Statement No. 75.
+At June 30, 2019, unrestricted net position reflects a deficit of \$18.22 billion due primarily to the implementation of GASB Statement No. 68 (pension) during 2015, and the implementation of GASB Statement No. 75 (OPEB) in 2018.
+Unrestricted net position decreased \$420.14 million in 2019.
 These Statements require the University to record its share of the State's actuarially determined liabilities for pension and OPEB.
-Excluding the impact of these accounting changes, unrestricted net position increased by \$84.06 million or 3.02%, in 2018.